Open Now ?

 Commercial kitchens can take several proactive steps to prevent clogged drains and backups from occurring in the first place.
 One of the most important is implementing a thorough cleaning routine.

-A blocked sink, floor drains, and equipment need to be scraped of food debris before washing, and hot, soapy water is ideal for breaking up residual grease.
+Food debris must be scraped from a blocked sink, floor drains, and equipment before washing, and hot, soapy water is ideal for breaking up residual grease.
 Avoid pouring fats, oily residue, and grease (FOG) down the drain, as these quickly congeal and accumulate in pipes.

 Preventing Blocked Drains

-Absorbents like drain mats and screens also capture particles before they enter the plumbing system.
-Regularly scheduled drain maintenance like inspections, treatments and grease trap pumping performed by a professional plumber can catch problems very early.
+Drain mats and screens act as absorbents, capturing particles before they enter the plumbing.
+Regularly scheduled maintenance, such as inspections and grease trap pumping by a professional, can catch problems early.
+Learn more about maintaining your drains.

-Kitchen staff should also receive training on proper garbage disposal and best practices like using a commercial sink strainer in blocked sink drains.
+Kitchen staff should also receive training on proper garbage disposal and best practices, such as using a commercial sink strainer in blocked sink drains.
 Following relevant health codes is also pivotal for reducing risks.

-Excessive water bills caused by leaks sewage discharge on your property.
+Leaks in sewage discharge on your property cause excessive water bills.
 Adopting preventative habits saves time and money in the long run compared to costly repairs from severe clogs and backups disrupting business.
 Proper FOG management and maintenance are key for keeping commercial kitchen drains flowing optimally.

 How to Fix Blocked Drains in Commercial Kitchens

-There are a few different approaches to clearing commercial blocked drains depending on the severity of the clog.
-You can often try a chemical drain cleaner for minor clogs indicated by slow drainage.
-Carefully pour baking soda or vinegar into the drain and let it sit for 30 minutes before flushing with hot water.
-This can dissolve light grease buildup or food residue.
+The severity of the clog dictates the approach.
+For minor clogs, often marked by slow drainage, a chemical drain cleaner might help.
+You could try pouring baking soda or vinegar into the drain, then let it sit for 30 minutes before flushing it with hot water.
+This might help dissolve light grease or food build-up.

 To correctly use a plunger, place the cup over the entire drain opening and cover the lipped rim with water.
 Push the plunger up and down to create suction and push the clog down the drain.
 You can also use a drain snake - a pipe with a flexible wire coil on the end that is manually cranked through the drain to break up clogs.